harness/developer-hub/docs/internal-developer-portal/flows/self-service-onboarding-pipeline-tutorial.md

 <DocsTag  backgroundColor= "#cbe2f9" text="Tutorial"  textColor="#0b5cad"  />

-In this tutorial we will create a self-service onboarding flow to create a new service using cookiecutter template and add it Harness IDP software catalog as a software component using the `catalog-info.yaml` followed by provisioning a Deployment Pipeline for the newly created service, using the [Harness Terraform Provider](https://developer.harness.io/docs/platform/automation/terraform/harness-terraform-provider/).
+In this tutorial we will create a self service onboarding flow to create a new service using cookiecutter template and add it Harness IDP software catalog as a software component using the `catalog-info.yaml` followed by provisioning a Deployment Pipeline for the newly created service, using the [Harness Terraform Provider](https://developer.harness.io/docs/platform/automation/terraform/harness-terraform-provider/).

 ## Pre-Requisite: